 Participants gain a Cliff College Certificate by completing the required assessment work following the teaching week.
 Successful students will be invited to the Cliff College graduation ceremony.
 Students can choose not to do the assessment work by ‘auditing’ the course.

-The cost of £425.00 includes all teaching materials, tutorial support, board and accommodation in single en suite rooms.
+The cost of the teaching week is £435 and includes all teaching materials, tutorial support, board and accommodation in single en suite rooms.

 A non refundable deposit of £75.00 secures your place and is payable on your acceptance of the place offered.
 The balance of fees should be paid on arrival or before.